sedkis/tyk-cli/README.md

 - 🎨 **Beautiful CLI** - Colorful, intuitive command-line experience
 - ✅ **Comprehensive Testing** - >80% test coverage with live environment validation

+## Licensed Tyk only
+- This CLI is designed to work with the licensed version of Tyk - via Control Plane.

 ## 🚀 Quick Start

 ### Installation